-This show command provides XRemote parameters applied to the entire system, as well as statistics that are pulled for all active XRemote connections.
-The following example illus-trates screen output resulting from a show xremote command when XRemote is enabled on a protocol translator, and XRemote sessions are active.
+This show command provides XRemote pararameters applied to the entire system, as well as statistics that are pulled for all active XRemote connections (listed by terminal server line).
+The following example illustrates screen output resulting from a show xremote command when XRemote is enabled on a terminal server, and XRemote sessions are active.